 ICE InsureTech Core Architecture – a look at how we have adapted “The New Architecture” to suit our insurance solutions.

-ICE InsureTech recently published a new vision whitepaper that details how we have adapted what Celent refers to as “The New Architecture” to our own software development.
+ICE InsureTech’s new vision whitepaper details how we have adapted what Celent refers to as “The New Architecture” to our own software development.
 Written by our Chief Technology Officer, Al Robertson, the full whitepaper is available from our secured downloads area which can be accessed here.

 In the whitepaper, we look at the facets of three core aspects of this architecture, specifically our journey to a cloud native app, our views on microservice architectures, and our use of APIs.
 We have included an extract from the white paper below.